Betrayed by Your Brother, Your Cousin, or Your Parent: What a Business Litigation Attorney Sees

 I asked him whether clients bring the emotional side of the case to him.
 “Not really,” he said, “and I don’t want to know.”

-So the betrayed family member has legal support, but for the two to three years the case lasts, they’re left alone with the grief of losing the relationship, and with the question, “How could they do this to me?”
+So for the two to three years the case lasts, the betrayed family member is alone with the grief, and with the question, “How could they do this to me?”

 If your brother or sister took money from the company you both own, you’re probably asking how you missed it.
-You missed it because they controlled what you could see: they handled the books and the daily operations, and you owned shares from the outside.
+You missed it because they controlled what you could see.
+They handled the books and the daily operations, and you owned shares but didn’t work in the business.

 I run one-day intensives for business owners after a business betrayal.
 After the intensive, you stop spending your evenings on the question of how you missed it.
-That makes it possible to sit across from your family at a holiday, or to skip it, without losing the next week to replaying what they did.
+That makes it possible to sit across from your family at a holiday, or to skip it, without spending the week after thinking about what they did.